scarv/eliminate/README.md

   a) FPGA-option: view the output of loaded application via `screen`.

-  b) simulation-option: view the signals of the collected FST trace in `gtkwave`.
+  b) simulation-option (recommanded): view the signals of the collected FST trace in `gtkwave`.

 - Latency measurement